-Fruits and vegetables are a key component to a balanced diet, but incorporating them into your regular routine can be costly and time consuming.
-With some tips and tricks, you can add more fruits and vegetables to your dish for less money and time.
+Fruits and vegetables are part of a balanced diet, but incorporating them into your regular routine can be challenging.
+Here are some tips and tricks to help you add more fruits and vegetables to your day while saving money and time.

 Maximize Your Produce Dollars

 Money can be tight as a student, but that doesn’t mean you shouldn’t have access to nutrient dense foods like fruits and vegetables.
 Knowing where to get produce can be a game changer in helping you increase your fruit and vegetable consumption.
 Check out some of our favorite places to access produce on and around campus:

 Did you know that you have access to free produce on campus?
 You sure do, at Fruit and Veggie Up!
 You can pick up free, seasonal produce sourced from local grocery stores and farms right on campus.
 Check the current schedule on the Aggie Compass website.

 The Pantry can provide up to three items a day for UC Davis students who show a UC Davis identification card.
 You can choose from a variety of food items and common personal items.